trondreitan/RAMU-MSOM/empirical_original_files/README.txt

 * Ecological_samples_masterfile_NEW_27.09.2021.xlsx - Contains an extra data sheet called "Formations" from where we fetch the formation information.

-* allsamples_with_counts_and_metainfo.csv - Contains number of subsamples for the first year (which was missing from our currennt subsample data sheet).
+* allsamples_with_counts_and_metainfo.csv - Contains number of subsamples for the first year of data collection (which was missing from our currennt subsample data sheet).